-Directors who are not our employees and served on our board of directors for an entire year receive annual cash retainers of \$100,000 (payable in quarterly installments) plus a grant of shares of restricted Class A Common Stock with a targeted value on the date of grant of \$200,000.
+Directors who are not our employees and served on our Board of Directors for an entire year receive an annual cash retainer of \$100,000 (payable in quarterly installments) plus a grant of shares of restricted Class A Common Stock with a targeted value on the date of grant of \$200,000.
+Ms. Ross's compensation was pro-rated to reflect her appointment in May 2020.
 The forms and amounts of director compensation outlined above were recommended by the Compensation Committee, and approved by the Board, after taking into account market data and recommendations of the Committee's compensation consultant.

 To directly align the interests of our non-employee directors with the interests of the stockholders, our Board has adopted stock ownership guidelines that require each non-employee director to maintain a minimum ownership interest in the Company.
 The current ownership guideline requires that a director acquire and maintain shares with a value of at least three times his or her annual cash retainer within five years of election to the Board.
 Until reaching the ownership target, non-employee directors must retain a minimum of 25% of the stock granted to them in any one year.
+As of December 31, 2020, all directors are in compliance with these ownership guidelines.